appium/appium-geckodriver/README.md

 Capability Name | Description
 --- | ---
-platformName | Gecko Driver supports the following platforms: `Mac`, `Linux`, `Windows`, `Android`.
+platformName | Gecko Driver supports the following platforms: `mac`, `linux`, `windows`, `android`.
 Values of platformName are compared case-insensitively. browserName | Any value passed to this capability will be changed to 'firefox'. browserVersion | Provide the version number of the browser to automate if there are multiple versions installed on the same machine where the driver is running. automationName | Must always be set to `Gecko`.